TrueCar

+TrueCar, Inc. is an American car retailing website company headquartered in Santa Monica, California.
+It also maintains a sales office in Austin, Texas.

 History

 2005–2010: Early years

 TrueCar was originally incorporated under the name "Zag.com Inc." in Delaware in February 2005.
-Scott Painter and Tom Taira, along with other co-founders, started the business to provide white-label auto-buying programs to affinity groups.
+Scott Painter and Tom Taira started the business to provide white-label auto-buying programs to affinity groups.
 The company's initial partner was Capital One in order for its customers to arrange financing, access upfront pricing, and locate inventory online.
-Other TrueCar co-founders include Jim Nguyen, Oded Noy, and Bernie Brenner.
+Other noted co-founders include Jim Nguyen, Oded Noy, and Bernie Brenner.

-After a year of development, Scott Painter and Tom Taira introduced TrueCar during the Techcrunch's Startup Battlefield in September 2008, launching it as a separate company from Zag.com.
+After a year of development, Scott Painter (Chairman) and Tom Taira (President) introduced TrueCar during the Techcrunch's Startup Battlefield in September 2008, launching it as a separate company from Zag.com.
 TrueCar gathers automotive retail transaction data from thousands of sources in order to enable consumers "to see what's paid" on any vehicle in the US.
 The two companies merged in 2010.

 2011–2014: Pre-IPO

 In January 2011, TrueCar released ClearBook, a used vehicle index that analyzes the used car market in the same way TrueCar did for new cars.
 In May 2011, TrueCar acquired News Corp-backed Honk.com, a social car shopping platform.

 In late 2011, TrueCar launched a television advertising campaign with commercials promoting its services.
 Shortly thereafter, TrueCar faced backlash from the automotive industry, when several state agencies and regulators notified TrueCar that its practices were noncompliant with some state laws.
 In response to those notices, TrueCar overhauled its pricing structure, and moved from a pay-per-sale model to a performance-adjusted subscription model for dealers in some states.

 In August 2011, TrueCar purchased ALG, a company that provides information on future residual values of vehicles, for an estimated $83 million.
 In January 2012, TrueCar announced a three-year, exclusive partnership with Yahoo! for $150 million.
 TrueCar took over Yahoo's automotive properties and replaced it with their own solution.

 TrueCar launched the first all-female racing team in 2012, with support from Penske Media Corporation and Dragon Racing.
 In June 2012, The Virgin Group announced its partnership in support of TrueCar's "Women Empowered" initiative.

 On May 16, 2014, TrueCar became publicly traded on NASDAQ under the stock ticker symbol TRUE.